 Check its skin and hair for any possible issues.
 Such problems could include fleas, ticks, skin irritation, dry patches, and inflammation.
 Daily inspection can reveal these issues early enough to have them easily treated by a veterinarian.

-Use a cup or sink sprayer to gently wet your dog’s coat with warm water.
-Be sure to use a shampoo specially formulated for sensitive skin
+Use a cup or sink sprayer to wet your dog’s coat with warm water gently.
+Be sure to use a shampoo specially formulated for sensitive skin.

-Proper dental health care is as important for every dog similarly it is very important for the Morkie.
+Proper dental health care is as important for every dog; similarly, it is very important for the Morkie.
 Brush your pet’s teeth at least 2 or 3 times a week.
-You get special toothpaste and toothbrush for puppy and your vet can guide you on how to use them.
-If you don’t attend to your pet’s teeth, he can experience tartar build up.
+You get special toothpaste and toothbrush for the puppy, and your vet can guide you on how to use them.
+If you don’t attend to your pet’s teeth, he can experience tartar build-up.
 This can lead to gum disease and tooth loss.
 Not only that, bad teeth can affect other parts of the body too.

 Love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Morkie puppy than the dog will love you back.
-Your Yorkese will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Morkie puppy, then the dog will love you back.
+Your Yorkie will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Morkie dog is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

 The following items should never be feed to Morkie